 Eunoia Rescue was founded in 2015, and the goal has always been to save animals from shelters, find them safe, loving foster homes to learn in, and ultimately find their perfect forever homes.
 The word Eunoia means "beautiful thinking" and we have that mentality drive us through every aspect of rescue.

 Hali has been with Eunoia Rescue since it was first founded in 2015.
-She was the organization’s first foster and slowly took on more responsibility; in 2017 she became the official Vice President of Eunoia Rescue.
+She was the organization’s first foster and slowly took on more responsibility; in 2017 she became the Vice President of Eunoia Rescue, and in 2021 became the President.
 Hali has always had a passion for helping animals.
 When she was little, she would save the turtles that were caught in her grandpa’s commercial fishing net, and as a teenager she would bring home any stray dog she could find.
 It was her dream to become a veterinarian to help animals everyday.

 Unfortunately, Bio 101 at the University of South Carolina quickly opened her eyes to the fact that her dream wouldn’t come true.
 She instead graduated with Bachelors Degrees in Criminal Justice and Political Science in 2016, and graduated from the University of South Carolina School of Law with a Juris Doctor degree in 2019.
-She now works as a Judicial Law Clerk based in Columbia, South Carolina.
-She hopes that once her clerkship is over, she can move back to her home of Charleston and be closer to the majority of the rescue’s fosters and pets.
+She now works as a criminal defense attorney.